impresso/NZZ-black-letter-ground-truth/README.md

 # data-NZZ-gothic-ground-truth

-This is a small documentation of the creation of a ground truth for Gothic letter.
-The OCR of Gothic letter is still error-prone.
+This is a small documentation of the creation of a ground truth for gothic letter.
+The OCR of gothic letter is still error-prone.
 In order to be able to assess the OCR quality of newspapers (and also in order to be able to train new models to improve the OCR), it is necessary to have a ground truth at one's disposal.
 The Neue Zürcher Zeitung (NZZ) has been publishing in black letter from its very first issue in 1780 until 1947.
-The variation in font, as well as the paper quality of the scans rendered mediocre OCR quality at best, while some of the content is entirely illegible.

-The current version of the ground truth is licensed under a Creative Commons license as specified in the file LICENSE.txt.
+All the data, which includes .xml and image files, in this repository is licensed under a Creative Commons license as specified in the file LICENSE.txt.
 This ground truth can be used for academic purposes.

 <WORK'S NAME> (c) by <AUTHOR'S NAME>